-Don't Bother With Vitamins If A Beer Is Your Weekly Friend
+Don't Bother With Vitamins If You Do This

 Just a sip of alcohol every now and then damages the pancreas so it cannot absorb vitamin C, biotin, thiamin and other nutrients, and when your pancreas cannot absorb these vitamins, pancreatitis and other pancreatic diseases ensue, says a study in the American Journal of Physiology--Cell Physiology.